Versioning Web Services

 An emerging practice differs from most patterns & practices deliverables, which are driven by proven customer and field experience.
 The patterns & practices team is aware of the success some organizations are having with the approach in this guidance, but the team is still in the process of collecting more evidence.

 This type of guidance is subject to change and will eventually be formalized after more evidence is collected.
 The development team is looking for feedback that will help shape the final release of this guidance.
-Please provide feedback about your experiences to the Service Factory Community site, and expect that this guidance will evolve over time.
+Please provide feedback to the Service Factory Community site on your experiences and expect this guidance to evolve over time.